Optimal quantum algorithm for Gibbs state preparation

 \begin{thm} Let $H$ be long range and such that $\nu>4D+2$.
 There exists a constant $C$ depending solely on $D, g_0$ and $\nu$ such that for $\beta < \beta^*:= C/g $,

 \end{thm}

 The proof steps $a-c$ are the same as for the strictly local case, but now in \eqref{boundcrude} in step $d$ we have the functions

-where the constant $K$ depends on the parameters of the Lieb-Robinson bound \cite{Kuwahara2019LongRange} (see App. \ref{app:longrange} for details).
+where the constant $K$ depends on the parameters of the Lieb-Robinson bound \cite{Kuwahara2019LongRange} (see \cite{supplemental} for details).
 The condition $\nu > 4D+2 $ then guarantees that the sum inside $f(r_0)$ in \eqref{boundcrude} is finite and decays with $r_0$, which allows us to pick a numerical constant $C$ such that $\kappa<\lambda$ as required.
 Notice that the range of interactions allowed is narrower than the Lieb-Robinson bound, which holds as long as $\nu > 2D$ \cite{LR_Anthony_Chen_2023}.
 This is because of the overheads in the definition of $\kappa$, which contain a triple sum of the error term of the Lieb-Robinson bound.